bscotch/stitch/packages/vscode/README.md

 ## 🤔 Why?

 We've used GameMaker for the entire 10+ year history of [our studio](https://www.bscotch.net).
-While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, extensions API, and use of accessible web technologies.
+While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, extensions API, and use of popular web technologies.
 We wanted to take advantage of those things to make our GameMaker development experience as good as possible.

 ## 💡 Features

 ### 🤖 Intellisense

 Stitch provides Intellisense (auto-complete, hovertext, function signature helpers, go-to-definition, find-references, etc) for all built-in and user-defined symbols.

+### 📛 Renaming

+Since Stitch knows about all of your project's symbols, it can also rename them for you!
+Use the hotkey (`F2` by default) or the right-click context menu to "Rename" a symbol.

+> ⚠️ Note that it's possible to write GML code where references to the same symbol are not discoverable by static analysis tools like Stitch, so you may need to do some manual cleanup after renaming.

 ### 🪶 Feather and Type Support